Mahaveer86619/My-Portfolio/README.md

 -   **MongoDB:** For storing and retrieving resume data.
 -   **htmx:** For dynamic behaviors and animations.

+## Routes
-The application provides a resume API endpoint and several HTML routes.
+The application provides both web page routes and API routes.

-### Available Routes
+### Web Page Routes

+These routes serve the HTML content for the website:

--   `/`: Landing page with animated intro.
+-   `/`: Landing page with animated introduction.
--   `/api/resume`: JSON data for resume.
--   `/projects`: List of projects.
+-   `/projects`: Displays the list of projects.
--   `/experience`: Professional experience timeline.
+-   `/experience`: Displays the professional experience timeline.
--   `/education`: Education details.
+-   `/education`: Displays education details.
--   `/skills`: Skills grid.
+-   `/skills`: Displays the skills grid.
--   `/contacts`: Contact information.
+-   `/contacts`: Displays contact information.

-### Resume Data Format

-The resume data is stored in MongoDB and served as JSON from the `/api/resume` endpoint.
-The structure is defined in the `resume.go` file.
+### API Routes

+These routes are used for interacting with the resume data:

+-   `GET /api/resume`: Retrieves the complete resume data in JSON format.
+-   `POST /api/profile`: Creates or updates the profile information.
+    -   **Request Body (JSON):**

 ## Prerequisites
 Before you begin, ensure you have the following installed on your system: